Can I mark my ball on the fringe of the green?

 Now, as many of you will know, Rule 13.1a says that a ball is on the green when “any part of it” touches it.

 What does that mean in practice?
 Well, essentially what it says on the tin.
-If any part of the ball, however small, is touching the surface of the green, you’d be able to lift and clean it – first marking the spot of the ball – and then replacing it on its original spot.
+If any part of the ball, however small, is touching the surface of the green, you’d be able to lift and clean it – first marking the spot of the ball – and then replace it on its original spot.

 But if the ball is completely on the fringe, which is part of the general area, you’re going to get into trouble if you try and do the same.

-Rule 9.4b says that if a player lifts or deliberately touches their ball at rest, or causes it to move, it’s a penalty stroke.
+Rule 9.4b says if a player lifts or deliberately touches their ball at rest, or causes it to move, it’s a penalty stroke.

 There are some limited exceptions to this, but none cover this situation.
 And if you’re unfortunate enough to fall foul, remember to put the ball back where it was.
 You don’t want to compound the mistake by then playing from a wrong place.

-Have a question for our Rules of Golf expert?
+Got a question for our expert?

-Despite the simplification of the Rules of Golf at the beginning of 2019, there are still some that leave us scratching our heads.
-And as I’ve passed the R&A’s Level 3 rules exam with distinction, I’ll try to help by featuring the best in this column.
+Despite the changes to the Rules of Golf in 2019 and 2023, there are still some that leave us scratching our heads.
+I’ll try to help by featuring the best of your queries in this column.

 Steve Carroll